Lillie Langtry: Royal mistress

 According to Ridley, Langtry published a false story about her presentation at court to Queen Victoria.
-Langtry alleges that despite being presented towards the end of the evening, by when the Queen had usually retired, Victoria waited to see her.
+Langtry alleged that despite being presented towards the end of the evening, by when the Queen had usually retired, Victoria waited to see her.
 At a ball later that night, she was supposedly told that the Queen had 'had a great desire to see [her], and had stayed on in order to satisfy herself as to [Langtry's] appearance.
 It was even added that she was annoyed because [she] was so late in passing'.
 Ridley concludes that this anecdote was made up by Langtry, as she alleged the presence of the Prince and Princess of Wales, who were in Paris at the time, probably on purpose to avoid embarrassing them by presenting the alleged mistress of Bertie.
 In Ridley's view, Langtry invented stories implying that she was recognised as royal mistress.
 Langtry Manor in Bournemouth, supposedly built for clandestine meetings between the Prince and Lillie at his orders, was in fact built for Emily Langton Langton.

 Ridley could find no evidence about the exact nature of the relationship between Lillie Langtry and the Prince of Wales.
 However, there is correspondence between the Prince's private secretary, Francis Knollys, and the Prince's solicitor, George Lewis, which suggests that Edward Langtry used George Lewis as a broker, offering his silence and cash in exchange for the Prince's love letters.
 Lewis kept Knollys closely informed about the death of Edward Langtry in 1897.
 The Prince of Wales, meanwhile, maintained a lifelong friendship with Lillie.

 Whatever it exactly was, Lillie's liaison with the Prince lasted from late 1877 to June 1880.

 The Shrewsbury scandal

-In July 1879, Langtry began an affair with Lord Shrewsbury; in January 1880, they were planning to run away together.
+In July 1879, Langtry began an affair with Lord Shrewsbury; by January 1880, they were planning to run away together.
 In the autumn of 1879, Adolphus Rosenberg wrote in Town Talk of rumours that her husband would divorce her and cite, among others, the Prince of Wales as co-respondent.
 The Prince of Wales instructed his solicitor George Lewis to sue.
 Rosenberg pleaded guilty and was sentenced to two years in prison.

 Original poster - on show in Langtry Manor House in 2010.

 In 1880, Langtry's reputation was tarnished by the Shrewsbury scandal, rumours of divorce, and a secret pregnancy.
 Many people refused to receive her, and with the withdrawal of royal favour, creditors started demanding their money.
 The Langtrys' finances were not equal to their lifestyle.
 In October 1880, Langtry sold many of her possessions to meet her debts, allowing him to avoid a declaration of bankruptcy.
 Lillie went abroad to give birth.
 Afterwards, the Prince of Wales, staunch in friendship, procured an opening for her: he introduced her to the actor-manager Squire Bancroft, who controlled the Haymarket Theatre and the Prince of Wales’ theatres.
 The Prince of Wales encouraged her by visiting the theatre while she was on stage and did everything in his power to help her.